Restructuring AI Approach and Cutting Staff

 In the short term, Mr. Tan aims to improve performance at Intel Foundry — the division that makes chips for other design companies like Microsoft and Amazon — by aggressively attracting new customers.

 Mr. Tan has been a fierce internal critic of Gelsinger’s approach.
-For much of its history, Intel had manufactured chips for itself.
+For much of its history, Intel manufactured chips for itself.
 When Gelsinger became CEO in 2021, he prioritized manufacturing chips for others, but failed to provide the same level of customer service and engineering as TSMC, leading to delays and failed tests.

 Intel plans to develop a new architecture for its first AI chip.

 The Malaysian-born CEO presented several ideas to Intel’s board last year, but they declined to implement them.
-Tan abruptly resigned in August 2024 after disagreements with the board.
+In August 2024, Tan abruptly resigned after disagreements with the board.
 When he returns as CEO today (March 18), Tan will oversee Intel’s workforce, which was cut by about 15,000 to nearly 109,000 at the end of last year.

 Intel has recently demonstrated improvements in its manufacturing process and has attracted interest from Nvidia and Broadcom, which have begun initial trials.
 Advanced Micro Devices is also evaluating Intel's process.